Steps in the Home Equity Loan Application Process

 Since you have already taken a personal financial inventory, you should have an idea of how much you can afford to borrow.
 That said, it is also wise to evaluate how much you can comfortably afford to repay on a monthly basis.

 Discover Home Loans offers 10, 15, 20 and 30 year repayment terms.
+For example, if you borrowed $60,000 for a 20 year term at 8.99% APR, your fixed monthly payments would be $539.45.
 You can estimate how much your monthly payment will be across these four terms using this monthly payment calculator.

 Two important factors in determining your borrowing ability is your credit score and combined loan-to-value (CLTV).